 While the diagram above provides a more 'technical' explanation of the concept of impact, a more substantive explanation of the concept 'impact' can be found in the five dimensions of impact from the Impact Management Project (IMP).
 The IMP is a global initiative that aims to promote and facilitate the effective measurement and management of impact in investments and businesses.
 Their framework is widely used and helps investors and organizations to better understand and evaluate the multifaceted nature of impact and to optimize their impact efforts.
-The dimensions facilitate the alignment with values and intentions of the organisation and explicitly articulates the intended positive social and environmental change.
+The dimensions facilitate the alignment with values and environmental change.